linxy29/BM_hw5/BM_HW5.md

 ### model Assumptions

-According to the 'Residuals vs Fitted' plot and 'Scale-Location\` plot, we can find that residuals are randomly spread along the change of fitted values and red lines are almost striaight and horizontal, which means the residuals are almost constant across the range of Xs.
+According to the 'Residuals vs Fitted' plot and 'Scale-Location\` plot, we can find that residuals are randomly spread along the change of fitted values and red lines are almost striaight and horizontal, which means the residuals are almost constant across the range of Xs and independent.
+Linear relationship exits as well.
 However, read lines are slightly curve around 71, which means the reiduals around 71 might be slightly lower.

 For 'Normal Q-Q plot', we can see all dots except first and last few dots spread around the line, considering there are only 50 observations, this is a small sample.
 This outliers are normal and overall, residuals are normally distributed.